awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 The CUR must be have resource ids.

 #### In which regions can Cloud Intelligent Dashboards be deployed?
-CID requires QuickSight, Athena and Glue , All regions that support QuickSight, Athena and S3.
-Cost Usage Reports (CUR) Bucket would also have to be in the same region as those services.
+CID requires QuickSight, Athena and Glue.
+Cost Usage Reports (CUR) Bucket has to be in the same region as those services.
 CUR bucket can be replicated to the region that supports CIDs via S3 bucket replication.
-When using the cid-cmd, you can define the Region to deploy the dashboard in as a parameter eg. cid-cmd --region_name eu-west-2 deploy This is especially helpful when using Cloudshell and the region you want to deploy in,  does not support Cloudshell.
+When using the cid-cmd, you can define the Region to deploy the dashboard in as a parameter eg. *`cid-cmd --region_name eu-west-2 deploy`*.
+This is especially helpful when the region you want to deploy in, does not support Cloudshell.

 * https://www.aws-services.info/quicksight.html
 * https://www.aws-services.info/glue.html